Why B2B marketers must adopt a growth marketing mindset

 Instead of building long-term project plans, adopt an agile methodology and break down your marketing activity into shorter monthly and quarterly ‘sprints’ with goals.
 This will help keep you on track to make decisions based on data rather than hunches.

 B2B marketing isn’t easy at the best of times.
-The buyer’s journey is often long and complex with multiple decision makers involved.
+In contract manufacturing, the customer journey is often long and complex, with multiple decision-makers involved.
 Most of the people who visit your website won’t yet be ready to buy.
 And marketing technology is evolving quickly.

 Katie Hughes